YuriMakaruk/api/README.md

 # Joke API

-A simple RESTful API built with Node.js and Express that serves random programming and general jokes.
-The API is documented using Swagger (OpenAPI) and provides an interactive documentation UI.
+A simple RESTful API built with Node.js and Express that serves random jokes.
+The API is documented using Swagger (OpenAPI) with JavaScript code annotations.

 ## Features